NIEM/NIEM-Releases/README.md

 - Updated address elements [(#111)](https://github.com/NIEM/NIEM-Releases/issues/111)
 - Updated definitions for consistency and to fix invalid component references [(#171)](https://github.com/NIEM/NIEM-Releases/issues/171)
 - Updated mo:TelephoneNumberCategoryCodeSimpleType to be a union of xCard and MilOps code types [(#172)](https://github.com/NIEM/NIEM-Releases/issues/172)
+- Updated nc:EntityType to remove requirement that it represents a legal entity; added a new legal entity indicator [(#17)](https://github.com/NIEM/NIEM-Releases/issues/17)
 - Used nc:CountryType instead of custom substitution groups for citizenship and nationality elements [(#93)](https://github.com/NIEM/NIEM-Releases/issues/93)

 ### Release package updates